greg-raven/grus/_posts/2023-11-10-attach-h-r-2-to-must-pass-legislation-to-end-the-border-crisis.md

 ---
 title: 'Attach H.R.
 2 to must-pass legislation to end the border crisis'
-date: '2023-11-10T05:19:01-08:00'
 layout: post
 categories:
 - Letters
 tags:
-    - 'border control'
+- border control
 - E-Verify
-    - 'illegal immigration'
+- illegal immigration
 - immigration
-    - 'Representative Jay Obernolte'
+- Representative Jay Obernolte
-    - 'Senator Alex Padilla'
+- Senator Alex Padilla
 ---

-The ongoing crisis at the U.S. / Mexico border will not end unless Congress takes steps to change the government’s immigration and border policies.
+The ongoing crisis at the U.S. / Mexico border will not end unless Congress takes steps to change the government's immigration and border policies.
 H.R.
 2, the Secure the Border Act, would end the crisis by:

 - plugging the loopholes in our asylum system that are exploited by illegal economic migrants, restoring its integrity and protecting it for legitimate asylum seekers;
 - blocking the government from continuing its policies of catch-and-release, thus deterring future waves of illegal migrants;